 A thorough evaluation of the various consequences of unauthorized migration represents the most likely solution to such gridlock.
-There is growing evidence on the positive consequences of immigration amnesties.
-Economists have shown that amnesties allow undocumented immigrants to access segments of the labor market granting enhanced employment protection, better working conditions, higher salaries, and the possibility to benefit from better health-care (Barcellos, 2010, Kossoudji and Cobb-Clark, 2002, Lozano and Sorensen, 2011).
+There is growing evidence of the positive consequences of immigration amnesties.
+Economists have shown that amnesties allow undocumented immigrants to access segments of the labor market granting enhanced employment protection, better working conditions, higher salaries, and the possibility of benefitting from better health-care (Barcellos, 2010; Kossoudji & Cobb-Clark, 2002; Lozano & Sorensen, 2011).
 And, as pointed out by the Washington Post (Badger, November 26, 2014), acquiring legal status might influence many more outcomes.
 Immigrants who benefit from an amnesty might invest more in education, in community institutions, as well as in political participation.
 They may become more likely to learn the host country language, and their children might become more likely to go to college.
-Alsan and Yang (2018) show that immigrants who fear deportation reduce the take-up of safety net programs.
+Alsan and Yang (2018) show that immigrants who fear deportation reduce the take-up of safety net programs, while Wang (2019) shows that with an increased risk of deportation immigrants become more likely to enter self-employment.

-This study contributes to debate on illegal immigration and on amnesties providing evidence on an important negative consequence of illegally residing in the country: undocumented immigrants are unable to protect their property and their human right to security.
+This study contributes to debate on illegal immigration and on amnesties providing evidence on an important negative consequence of illegally residing in the country: Undocumented immigrants are unable to protect their property and their human right to security.
 Arguably out of fear of deportation, undocumented immigrants who become crime victims are shown to underreport such crimes to the police, generating an essentially unenforced space for ruthless criminals.
 Amnesties might thus not only improve the labor market opportunities of immigrants, thus lowering their criminal propensity, they are shown to increase reporting rates and alter the expected cost of criminal behavior.

 The evidence on the reporting behavior of undocumented immigrants is still scarce, as it either relies on correlational studies that do not measure legal status or on studies that do measure legal status but only for small convenience samples.
-In search of such evidence we use the National Crime Victimization Survey (NCVS) around the 1986 immigration amnesty (the Immigration Reform and Control Act, IRCA) to deal with the endogeneity of legal status as well as with its measurement issue.
-We develop a simple empirical strategy to circumvent the main issue when dealing with undocumented migrants: in most household surveys respondents are not asked about their legal status; this is also the case for the National Crime Victimization Survey (NCVS).
-But administrative records of IRCA applicants shows that most of them were of Hispanic origin.
+In search of such evidence, we use the National Crime Victimization Survey (NCVS) around the 1986 immigration amnesty (the Immigration Reform and Control Act [IRCA]) to deal with the endogeneity of legal status as well as with its measurement issue.
+We develop a simple empirical strategy to circumvent the main issue when dealing with undocumented migrants: In most household surveys, respondents are not asked about their legal status; this is also the case for the National Crime Victimization Survey (NCVS).
+But administrative records of IRCA applicants show that most of the undocumented immigrants were of Hispanic origin.
 This implies that we can use Hispanic ethnicity as a proxy for legal status.
-Since such proxy has known probabilities of misclassifying legal status, we can adapt Aigner (1973)'s "regression with a binary independent variable subject to errors of observation" to our difference-in-differences setup, which is centered around the 1986 US immigration amnesty.
-The amnesty granted legal status to about 2.7 million undocumented immigrants (out of 3 million who applied).
+Since such proxy has known probabilities of misclassifying legal status, we can adapt Aigner's (1973) regression with a binary independent variable subject to errors of observation to our difference-in-differences setup, which is centered around the 1986 U.S. immigration amnesty.
+The amnesty granted legal status to about 2.7 million undocumented immigrants (out of three million who applied).

-Using this "adjusted proxy method" we show that amnesties change the immigrants' incentives to report a crime.
+Using this adjusted proxy method, we show that amnesties change the immigrants' incentives to report a crime.
 Following the IRCA amnesty, as the risk of deportation ceased to exist for IRCA applicants, the reporting rates of IRCA applicants went from 17 percent to 37 percent, approaching the 39 percent reporting rates of non-Hispanics, who are almost exclusively legal citizens.